gavinlyonsrepo/gavinlyonsrepo.github.io/_posts/2017-05-14-Arduino_FM_Radio-created.md

 * Title : Fm-radio and speaker
 * Description : Arduino Fm radio module using TEA5767 fm module, LM386 module Audio AMP with KA2284 audio level indicator and 0.96" SSD1306 I2C OLED LCD Display Module.
-The unit can be used as a radio or speaker. by placing removebale audio cable between output of TEA5767 and inoput of LM386 Audio AMP.
+The unit can be used as a radio or speaker, by placing removable audio cable between output of TEA5767 and input of LM386 Audio AMP.

 [Radio](https://github.com/gavinlyonsrepo/Arduino_FM_radio)